 Other Important Places for Personal Brand Content

 There are many strong sites you can leverage to build your brand online.
 These are places where executive recruiters and hiring decision makers hang out, and search for good-fit candidates.
 Here are just a few of the best ones:

 - LinkedIn – Post LinkedIn updates, comment on or react to other people’s updates, publish articles on LinkedIn.

 - Relevant Blogs – Starting and maintaining your own blogsite is the best option.
 But, if that’s not a realistic commitment for you, try guest blogging and/or commenting on relevant blogs.

 - Profiles and activity on Professional Association Websites

 - Write book reviews on Amazon, Barnes and Noble, etc. – first create profiles on these sites, to build more relevant search results for “your name”.

 For more ways to build your brand online, see 10 Best Ways to Build Your Personal Brand Online.

-Taking the time to target your job search and define what differentiates you from your job-seeking competitors in the content across your executive brand communications plan will help you focus, and land a best-fit job faster.
+Take the time to target your job search and define what differentiates you from your job-seeking competitors.
+Focus, and land a great-fit job faster.